 Timeboxing is a time management method used by many business professionals.
 It involves blocking off a section of time to dedicate to a specific activity.

 When the block starts, all you worry about is what you have scheduled for that time.
 When the block ends, you move on to the next time block.
+You can even set a timer if that helps.

 This method can help you maintain focus throughout your day.
 Use it wisely, and you’ll be able to control your attention span and maximize your productivity.